 BuSpar

 BuSpar is commonly prescribed for the treatment of anxiety.
-While other anxiety medications can help relax muscles, prevent seizures, and treat insomnia, BuSpar simply improves symptoms by affecting serotonin and dopamine in the brain.
+The medication works by affecting serotonin and dopamine in the brain.
+While most people tolerate it well, side effects may occur.
+Common side effects of Buspar include dizziness, headache, drowsiness, and nausea.
 The drug comes in tablet form and is generally taken two to three times a day.
-Possible side effects include dizziness, headache, drowsiness, and nausea.

 BuSpar® (buspirone hydrochloride) is a prescription anxiety medication.
 It is approved for the short-term treatment of anxiety symptoms and anxiety disorders.